WEATHER STATUS:

 Teach English to non-English speaking students.
 Creating a flexible elementary grade program and a class environment favorable to learning and personal growth; establishing effective rapport with students; motivating students to develop skills, attitudes and knowledge needed to provide a good foundation for preparation for college, vocational school or acquiring employment, in accordance with each student’s ability; and establishing good relationships with parents and with other staff members.

-ESSENTIAL DUTIES AND RESPONSIBILITIES: The following statements of duties, responsibilities, frequency, and percentages are intended to describe the general nature and level of work being performed by individuals assigned to this position.
+The following statements of duties, responsibilities, frequency, and percentages are intended to describe the general nature and level of work being performed by individuals assigned to this position.
 These statements are not intended to be an exhaustive list of all duties and responsibilities required of all personnel within this position.
 Actual duties, responsibilities, frequency, and percentages may vary depending upon building assignments and other factors.

 • Teaches reading, language arts, social studies, mathematics, science, art, health, and music to students in a classroom using approved District curriculum and any other appropriate learning activities.